cockroachdb/docs/cockroachcloud/create-your-cluster.md

 On the **Create new cluster** page, select either **Google Cloud** or **AWS** as your preferred cloud provider.

-CockroachCloud GCP clusters use [N1 standard](https://cloud.google.com/compute/docs/machine-types#n1_machine_types) machine types and [Persistent Disk storage](https://cloud.google.com/compute/docs/disks#pdspecs).
+{{ site.data.products.db }} GCP clusters use [N1 standard](https://cloud.google.com/compute/docs/machine-types#n1_machine_types) machine types and [Persistent Disk storage](https://cloud.google.com/compute/docs/disks#pdspecs).
 AWS clusters use [M5 instance types](https://aws.amazon.com/ec2/instance-types/m5/#Product_Details) and [Elastic Block Store (EBS)](https://aws.amazon.com/ebs/features/).
 The IOPS associated with each node size in GCP is equal to 30 times the storage size, and the IOPS for AWS nodes is listed below.

 {% include cockroachcloud/cockroachcloud-pricing.md %}